UDFs

 Commands Specification

-Although conveniently available through FalkorDB-PY Python client, FalkorDB exposes its UDF functionality via a set of new GRAPH.UDF <sub_cmd> commands.
+The FalkorDB-PY Python client provides convenient access to UDF functionality, but FalkorDB also exposes this functionality via a set of GRAPH.UDF commands.

 GRAPH.UDF LOAD [REPLACE]

-Adding a UDF is done by calling GRAPH.UDF LOAD followed by an optional REPLACE keyword which, if specified, replaces an already registered UDF library.
-The command then takes the library name and the library script written in JavaScript arguments.
+To add a UDF, call GRAPH.UDF LOAD followed by an optional REPLACE keyword.
+When specified, the REPLACE keyword replaces an already registered UDF library.
+The command then takes two arguments: the library name and the library script (written in JavaScript).

-A UDF library can expose multiple UDFs, here’s an example of a script which includes both non-exposed utility functions and a number of callable functions:
+A UDF library can expose multiple UDFs.
+The following example shows a script that includes both non-exposed utility functions and a number of callable functions:

 function ShapeType(shape) {